Truffle-Dog-Digital/next15-auth4-jwt-google/README.md

-# Truffle Dog Digital CRM
+# Working auth flow for next, auth, jwt, google

-* next.js with auth v4
+Default next.js v15 with auth v4, app router etc.
-* tailwindcss with shadcn/ui
+* configure a GCP project with the necessary test users or internal setup
+* also configure authorised javascript hosts and callback URLs for localhost in GCP
+* add your auth secret plus google web client ID and secret to .env.local using the example provided.